-The effects of voltage and frequency variation on transformer in discussed in this article.
+The effects of voltage and frequency variation on the transformer is discussed in this article.

-Usually power transformers are not subjected to wide frequency variations.
-Also modest voltage variations occurs on power transformers.
+Usually, power transformers are not subjected to wide frequency variations.
+Also, modest voltage variations occur on power transformers.
 But it is interesting to consider their effects thereof.

 Variation of voltage and frequency affects the iron losses (hysteresis and eddy current losses) in a transformer.
 If the flux variations are sinusoidal, then hysteresis loss (Ph) and eddy current losses (Pe) varies according to the following relations